Scientific Name

 Description

-Astroloba spiralis is a small clump-forming succulent with numerous column-like stems densely covered with smooth, sharp-pointed, deep green leaves crowded in five spiral rows.
-The stems grow up to 8 inches (20 cm) long, branching from the base, initially erect, gradually becoming decumbent with age.
-The columns are up to 1.6 inches (4 cm) in diameter.
-Leaves are thick and fleshy, with an almost flat upper surface and a keeled underside from near the middle to the tip.
-They are up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
+Astroloba spiralis is a small, clump-forming succulent with numerous stems densely covered with smooth, sharp-pointed, deep green leaves.
+The leaves are arranged in five spiral rows, creating column-like structures.
+The stems can grow up to 8 inches (20 cm) long and branch from the base, forming a dense clump over time.
+Initially, the stems are erect but gradually become decumbent as they grow.
+The columns can reach a diameter of 1.6 inches (4 cm).
+The leaves are thick and fleshy, with an almost flat upper surface and a keeled underside from near the middle to the tip.
+They can measure up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
 The margins and keel are roughened with tiny deltoid teeth.

-Flowers appear in fall and are the truly distinguishing feature of this species.
-They are somewhat hexagonal, up to 0.5 inches (1.3 cm) long, with a rough, white, spongy texture, green lined, and yellow at the tip.
+The flowers appear in the fall and are a distinguishing feature of this species.
+They are somewhat hexagonal, measuring up to 0.5 inches (1.3 cm) long, and have a rough, green-lined, white, spongy texture and yellow tips.

-In cultivation, Astrolobas are at their best when provided with some protection from the full sun.
-However, in a semi-shade environment, with well-drained soil and gentle conditions, Astrolobas can become remarkably beautiful and ornate.
+In cultivation, Astrolobas are at their best when given some protection from full sun.
+However, in semi-shade, with well-drained soil and gentle conditions, Astrolobas can become remarkably beautiful and ornate.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown all along their stem.
+Unfortunately, when conditions are not ideal, occasional leaves can die, shrivel, and turn brown along their stems.
 This is unfortunate because much of the beauty of plants comes from the intricate, crystalline pattern of their leaves.
 However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.

 See more at How to Grow and Care for Astroloba.